jacopoantonello/mshwfs/README.md

 - contains an example with real SHWFS images

 ## Requirements

 - MATLAB
 - a SHWFS reference image for calibration

 ## Usage

+### Calibration
+The calibration step is necessary to lay the grids for your particular arrangement of subapertures, select the pupil size, and to enable or disable single subapertures.
+For this step you should use a reference SHWFS image, i.e., an image taken with a reference beam that is aberration free.

 To perform the calibration, open `calibration.m`,
 ```
     >> cd examples/